matteoproietti1/AirBbB_Analysis/README.md

 The analysis  reveals that the most common room type in the majority of neighborhoods is "Entire home/apt."
 This room type consistently appears as the dominant listing across various areas.
 By evaluating the count of listings per room type within each neighborhood, we observe that it has a significantly higher number of listings compared to other room types such as "Private room" or "Shared room."
 </details>

-2) Is there a significative difference between the average prices of the two most populated cities in Italy?
+2) What are the cheapest and most expensive neighbourhood in Milan?
+Is there a significative difference between the prices of the two most populated cities in Italy?
 Compare Milan and Rome.
 <details>
     <summary>See the findings</summary>